lucasjoliveau/doc/en/applications/finance/accounting/bank/bank_synchronization.md

 reactivate it using that phone number.

 The third-party provider may request more information in order to connect with your bank institution.
-This information is not stored on Odoo’s servers.
+This information is not stored on Konvergo ERP’s servers.

 By default, transactions fetched from an online source are grouped inside the same statement, and one bank statement is created per month.
 You can change